 Apply for a Job Approval letter

 Ministry of Immigration and Career Training (ICT) will assess each online application to determine if the position meets SINP criteria for approval.
 If approved by Immigration Services, ICT will issue you a generic Job Approval Letter (JAL) if you did not identify a specific candidate or a candidate-specific JAL.
-JAFs are processed based on the following prioritization: (1) forms with candidates who are facing imminent work permit expiration (the SINP cannot guarantee that the form will be processed before the work permit expires) or candidates impacted by recent job loss with a new job offer, (2) forms with candidates identified, (3) forms without an identified candidate.
-JAL processing times can be found on this page: SINP Processing Times.
+ICT will expedite processing of the following for JAFs for: (1) candidates who are facing imminent work permit expiration (the SINP cannot guarantee that the form will be processed before the work permit expires), (2) candidates impacted by recent job loss with a new job offer, and (3) candidates holding a Canada-Ukraine Authorization for Emergency Travel (CUAET) document.
+Employers must request expedited processing by emailing the relevant information to employerservices@gov.sk.ca.
+JAL processing times can be found on the SINP Processing Times page.
 The service standard is 6 weeks for processing.

 Support Your Worker's Employment and Immigration